-The McGaw Global Health Clinical Scholars Program is a two-year certificate program that offers residents and fellows training in clinical care delivery in resource-limited settings worldwide.
+The McGaw Global Health Clinical Scholars Program is a two-year program that offers residents and fellows training in clinical care delivery in resource-limited settings worldwide.

 Eligible trainees must complete the following curricular components:

-- Ten of 12 core lectures
+- Attendance at core lectures

-- Participation in a professional development and journal club
+- Participation in a peer-led journal club

-- Web-based training modules (part of the above required lectures)
+- Web-based training modules

 - Simulation training